 The most popular methods for fishing Plough and Harrow are fishing the pole with pellet, fishing a waggler in the margins, the central channel or towards the island and fishing a feeder to the island.
 The most popular baits are soft hooker pellets, sweetcorn, maggots and chopped worm.

-As with the other Peatling Pools waters, match tickets cost £7.00 each and bookings should be made by calling 0116 2867316.
-In addition to being reserved for club matches, both pools are used for regular Open Matches which are held on Wednesdays, Saturdays and Sundays.
-Details of the Open Matches can be found on the notice board at the fishery.
+As with the other Peatling Pools waters, match tickets cost £9.00 each and bookings should be made by calling 0116 2867316.
+In addition to being reserved for club matches, both pools are used for regular Open Matches.
+Please e-mail email@example.com or telephone 0116 2867316 for dates and information.

 How to get there...